-Animal Welfare Commitment
+Evidence-Based Ethology & Animal Welfare

 "The goal is to enable a comprehensive assessment of the welfare of the species present, considering species variability and the number of individuals in a zoo.
-Depending on the team and the organisation, the monitoring can therefore be planned upstream and adjusted by the establishment’s animal welfare coordinator."
+Depending on the team and the organisation, the monitoring can therefore be planned upstream and adjusted by the establishmentโ€™s animal welfare coordinator."

 Amelie Romain